mozilla-services/ads-client-mobile-examples/docs/building_new_applications.md

 # Building New Applications

-this doc outlines how to build a new android or ios app that an ingest from a local build of Application Services.
+this doc outlines how to build a new Android or iOS app that an ingest from a local build of Application Services.

 ## Building a new Android application